 2. Lucky Lotto Egg Hunt

-If you want to do an Easter egg hunt for adults, but don't want it to be alcohol-related, go for every grown-up's next favorite thing: money.
-Have everyone get a plastic egg or two with a scratch ticket inside, and then hide them all around for your family members (or quarantine buddies) to find.
+If you want to do an Easter egg hunt for adults, but don't want it to be alcohol-related, go for every grown-up's next favorite thing: a chance to win money.
+Have everyone get a plastic egg or two with a scratch ticket inside, and then hide them all around for your family members (or quarantine Pod) to find.
 It's an inexpensive way to spread cash around, and if you're lucky, someone will win big and share the love.

 Anyone can dip a hard-boiled into some dye, but can anyone do it without getting their fingers covered?
 Let the kids play with the colored cups, and set up a table with paint, brushes, glitter, and other fun and unique egg decorating supplies, and see who in the family can come up with the coolest creation.
 If you want to do this activity with friends, start a video call and compare your eggs there.

-One of my favorite traditions as a kid was the annual egg tap game.
-The rules are simple: everyone grabs a hard boiled egg and goes around in a circle using their egg to try and crack the person's egg next to you without cracking your own.
+The rules of the egg tap game are simple: everyone grabs a hard boiled egg and goes around in a circle using their egg to try and crack the person's egg next to you without cracking your own.
 To give it an adult twist, you can give away a bottle of wine or champagne for the person whose egg cracks last.
 This can be played with both the adults and children in the family, so you don't have to worry that you can't invite any other outside guests to join.

 Sure, any adult would love to open up a plastic egg and find some booze inside, but if you happen to be quarantined with your girl gang this Easter, make your egg hunt beautiful.
 Hide plastic eggs filled with mini nail polishes, lip stick, eye shadows, face mask packets, and sample sizes of your favorite beauty products.
 Everyone will be happy with a mini beauty kit.

-If your Easter is going to be sans-children or family, gather up your grown-up friends via and throw a fun and boozy virtual brunch.
+If your Easter is going to be sans-children or family, gather up your grown-up friends outside for a boozy brunch.
 Make a mimosa or Bloody Mary bar, try some new brunch recipes, and don't be shy with the egg decorations.
 Plus, with everyone in their own homes, you don't have to share your waffles with anyone.
 Who says you can't party on a Sunday?

-While the lack of chaos this Easter may be a little relaxing, it'll probably make you miss being around your family and friends.
-If that's the case, you can still celebrate Easter with family even while practicing social distancing.
+Even If you can’t be around family and friends, you can still celebrate Easter with family even while practicing social distancing.
 Schedule a family Zoom call with the relatives you usually spend Easter with.
-Set up a Meeting on the app's Meeting tab and then send out invites to everyone you want.
 This way, you'll be able to be with family even when if you can't be with them.

 Every holiday offers the great opportunity to create a fun and festive makeup look.
 For Easter, whether you choose to use pastel colors or draw zig-zag lines, it can be fun to play around with your face.
 Once you're done, you can even post a totally cute Easter look on your Instagram.
 Plus, now that you're an adult, there's a lot more you can probably do artistically that just painting on bunny whiskers.

 Everything can be so rushed on Easter with all the guests set to arrive early.
-This year, you can take advantage of the social distancing guidelines and take your time cooking dinner without feeling like you have a deadline.
-With no guests, there's no worry.
+This year, you can take advantage of the social-distancing guidelines and take your time cooking dinner without feeling like you have a deadline.
+Without guests, there's no worry.
 Cook at your own pace and then sit and relax to eat your meal on your own time.
-You might even be able to try out that new recipe you've been itching to attempt.
+You might even be able to try out that new TikTok recipe you've been itching to attempt.